vivaria/edisonrul.ing/docs/source/cards/beastking-of-the-swamps.md

-# BEASTKING OF THE SWAMPS
+# Beastking Of The Swamps

 > ① You can substitute this card for any 1 Fusion-Material Monster.
 When you do this, the other Fusion-Material Monster(s) must be the correct one(s).